Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

-In this case study, here’s what LeadPages web design are doing, on the sales page of their first Converted conference.
+In this case study from a few years back, here’s what LeadPages did on the sales page of their first Converted conference.

-That’s right…they are building interest and collecting signups from people interested in getting notified about this year’s Converted conference.
+That’s right…they are building interest and collecting signups from people interested in getting notified about the following Converted conference.

 Similarly, you can collect emails of people who land on your previously conducted webinar pages.